-The Best Things To Do in Boulder, Colorado: Hiking Trails, Where to Eat and Where to Stay
+The Best Things To Do in Boulder, Colorado in the Summer

 Boulder, Colorado is an incredible city known for its vibrant downtown areas dedicated to pedestrians, iconic flatiron rock formations overlooking the city and a major historic university.
+It's also a paradise for those who love outdoor activities!
 The city is often overshadowed by Denver to the southeast and Rocky Mountain National Park to the northwest, but you can’t skip out on Boulder during your Colorado vacation.

 During your visit, be sure to hike a trail or two, explore the restaurants and shops along Pearl Street and visit the lovely Boulder Falls.
 This guide includes some of Boulder’s best hiking trails, stunning scenic drives, delicious vegetarian-friendly restaurants and a unique place to stay during your trip.